 Let's use Facebook as an example.
-I'm willing to bet that you can pick any of your active Facebook friends at random, and that his or her name alone conjures up a certain image.
-Perhaps your mental image is as "the cranky guy who is really into state's rights and his dog" or "the funny lady who loves astrology, crystals, and deep sea diving."
+I'm willing to bet that you can pick any of your active Facebook friends at random and that his or her name alone conjures up a certain image.
+Perhaps your mental image is as "the cranky guy who is really into state's rights and his dog" or "the funny lady who loves astrology, crystals, and deep-sea diving."
 This is because, over time, Facebook users share content that defines them.
 They are careful about what they share, as they understand that this defines them as a person.
 And I'm willing to bet that you're no exception.

 Another way to look at content curation is in the artistic sense.
-Each pictures you post, every article you share can be equated to a piece of art; yes, even that picture of a grumpy cat wearing sunglasses.
+Each picture you post, every article you share can be equated to a piece of art; yes, even that picture of a grumpy cat wearing sunglasses.

-When you put all of these images and shares together, what you have is a museum full of your "art work."
+When you put all of these images and shares together, what you have is a museum full of your "artwork."
 Each piece contributes to the feel of the collection; it gives your audience—be that friends, family, or customers—a clear picture of who you are, what you believe in, and what matters most to you.
 This happens all thanks to your posting and sharing.
 You’re curating!

 What Do You Want Your Collection to Say About You?